What is a virtual meeting?

 2. Poor internet stability

-While video conferencing, all team members need a decent internet connection.Poor signal can lead to missing out on important discussions For instance, the meeting participants may miss parts of the meeting (from being kicked out by the software or from freezes), the person’s movements may appear blur to other attendees, or the participant may lose either the video or the sound.
+While having virtual meetings, all team members need a decent internet connection.Poor signal can lead to missing out on important discussions For instance, the meeting participants may miss parts of the meeting (from being kicked out by the software or from freezes), the person’s movements may appear blur to other attendees, or the participant may lose either the video or the sound.

 3. Matching time zones